 With the knowledge of your current financial situation, it is now a matter of using a reasonable rate of return to project how much these current assets and surplus would accumulate to by the time you reach your desired retirement age.

 But that’s not the end of the story.
 The gap in retirement planning in Singapore today is that it is still largely catered to the demands of wealth accumulators.
-These solutions while suitable for building wealth leaves little ideas on how a retiree can decumulate their wealth to get an income stream when they finally decide to stop working.
+These solutions while suitable for building wealth leaves little ideas on how a retiree can decumulate their wealth to get a sustainable and reliable income stream when they finally decide to stop working.

 While investments are an efficient way of providing an additional stream of income, investing in retirement is subject to a sequence of returns risk.
-Drawing too much income from your portfolio when the market is down could deplete your nest egg quickly; whereas for accumulators who do not draw down their portfolio, whether the market goes up or down in their investing journey does not matter, as long as overall the market goes up over their whole time horizon.
-We, therefore, need to have a sensible withdrawal rule.
+Drawing too much income from your portfolio when the market is down could deplete your nest egg quickly; whereas for accumulators who do not draw down their portfolio, whether the market goes up or down in their investing journey does not matter, as long as overall the market goes up over their entire time horizon.
+We, therefore, need to have a sensible withdrawal rule or invest in a solution that is specially designed to give us an income stream in a simple fuss-free manner.
 With this in place, the investment component will provide the flexibility and growth needed to boost your income according to your lifestyle requirements.

 Layer 3 – Contingency Income for Caregiving Expenses if Severely Disabled